 sudo pip install -r ./requirements.txt

-Setup the environment in order to use Ansible
+Setup the environment to use Ansible

 If you are using GitHub Source you can update the Ansible project and its submodules as following: